Oil Paint

 What is it?

-In painting, it refers to a change in value from lighter to darker (or darker to lighter), i.e., a change in tint or shade.
-It may also refer to a change in color or hue (from one color to another color) or a change in temperature from warm to cool or vice versa.
+In painting, it refers to a change in value from lighter to darker (or vice versa), i.e., a change in tint or shade.
+It may also refer to a change in color or hue (from one color to another) or a change in temperature from warm to cool, or vice versa.

 Four Types of Edges

-- Sharp, crisp, or hard edges have a lot of contrast and demand attention.
+• Sharp, crisp, or hard edges create strong contrast and demand attention.
 Sharp edges separate one tone from another.
 It's usually what's in focus when we look at something.
-With regard to soft edges, hard edges create the illusion of depth.
+Regarding soft edges, hard edges create the illusion of depth.
 Tones with sharp edges appear to come forward, whereas tones with soft edges appear to recede in space.

-- Firm edges grab less attention than sharp.
+• Firm edges grab less attention than sharp edges.
 It is where two contrasting values have a slight or some transition from one to the other.
 For example, in a dramatic lighting situation, cast shadows are dark next to light areas on the same plane.
 However, they have softer edges as the shadow recedes into space.

 Gradation